Richard Dunston: The TID project

 In 1942, the Admiralty realised that a large batch of tugs would be needed, to avoid the need to requisition similar vessels from existing users.
 They also wanted to keep the slipways at yards which were better suited to building larger ships clear of small-scale projects.
 The brief that they issued was "to design, organise and start work immediately, towards achieving, in the shortest possible time, delivery of one tug per week using within the process, little or no shipyard labour."
 Dunston's were awarded the initial contract, because they had pioneered the use of electric arc welding of hulls, a process which was much quicker and less labour-intensive than using rivetting.
 The ships would be constructed from pre-fabricated sections, a method used in the United States for the production of Liberty ships.

 The design was for a ship 65 ft long by 17 ft wide, which was split vertically into eight sections, with unit No.1 at the stern proceeding forwards to unit No.8 at the bow.
 Each section would be a maximum of 10 ft long and 13 ft deep with a maximum weight of six tons, allowing them to be transported to the shipyard by road from the locations at which they were built.
 None of the frames were bent, and where the hull plates needed to be curved, the curve was in one dimension only.
 The joints between plates on any one unit were left unwelded for 10 in at the outer edges, so that if any deviation from the designed profile occurred, the plates could be sprung together, but because each section was made using jigs, alignment issues did not occur.

 Despite the angular design of the flat plates, trials using models in a test tank at Teddington showed that the resistance of the TID design was less than that of a conventionally profiled tug of a similar size up to 7.5 knots, but that at higher speeds, the conventional model was more efficient.
 As the design speed was 8.5 knots, this was not thought to be a serious consideration.
 Because the sections were to be produced by engineering companies with no knowledge of shipbuilding, Dunston's produced over 1,400 drawings covering every detail, much of which was normally omitted from conventional shipyard drawings.
 The frames for the vessels were placed at 21 in centres, and the drawings included full dimensions at every frame.
-All joints between adjacent sections were made half way between two frames, and again, detailed dimensions of the outer edges were provided.
+All joints between adjacent sections were made halfway between two frames, and again, detailed dimensions of the outer edges were provided.